-- The CNIL approves the Controller BCRs of SERVIER as providing appropriate safeguards for the transfer of personal data in accordance with Article 46(1) and (2) (b) and Article 47(1) and (2) GDPR.
+The CNIL approves the Controller BCRs of Coface as providing appropriate safeguards for the transfer of personal data in accordance with Article 46(1) and (2) (b) and Article 47(1) and (2) GDPR.
 For the avoidance of doubt, the CNIL recalls that the approval of BCRs does not entail the approval of specific transfers of personal data to be carried out on the basis of the BCRs.
-Accordingly, the approval of BCRs may not be construed as the approval of transfers to third countries included in the BCRs for which, an essentially equivalent level of protection to that guaranteed within the EU cannot be ensured. - 2.
-The approved BCRs will not require any specific authorization from the concerned SAs. - 3.
-The Controller BCR of Servier must be brought in line with the EDPB Recommendations 1/2022 in the framework of the 2024 annual update. - 4.
-In accordance with Article 58(2)(j) GDPR, each concerned SA maintains the power to order the suspension of data flows to a recipient in a third country or to an international organisation whenever the appropriate safeguards envisaged by the Controller BCRs of SERVIER are not respected.
+Accordingly, the approval of BCRs may not be construed as the approval of transfers to third countries included in the BCRs for which, an essentially equivalent level of protection to that guaranteed within the EU cannot be ensured.

+- 2. The approved BCRs will not require any specific authorization from the concerned SAs. - In accordance with Article 58(2)(j) GDPR, each concerned SA maintains the power to order the suspension of data flows to a recipient in a third country or to an international organization whenever the appropriate safeguards envisaged by the Controller BCRs of Coface are not respected.